What is an Assigned Solicitor?

 You need to have a valid practicing certificate in order to apply to be an Assigned Solicitor.

-If you are a lawyer who wishes to volunteer but no longer have a valid practicing certificate, you may apply to be a volunteer under the Volunteer Lawyers Scheme.
-You may similarly visit our e-services page and click on the link “Register as an LAB Volunteer” to sign up.
+If you are a lawyer who wishes to volunteer but no longer have a valid practicing certificate, you may apply to be a volunteer under the Volunteer Lawyers Scheme by clicking on this link here to register as an LAB Volunteer.

 How do I sign up?

-To sign up as an Assigned Solicitor, please visit our e-services page and click on the link “Register as an LAB Volunteer”.
+To sign up as an Assigned Solicitor, please register as an LAB Volunteer by clicking on this link here.